chuck032/sparta-global-Academy/README.md

 * To use this project git clone the repository to your computer.
 * Access the directory of the file inside your terminal and enter the text "rails s".
 To view the code open the files using your text editor.
-* In your browser enter the text "http://localhost:3000/index/first", to take the server down in your terminal hit the ctrl + c keys simultaneously
+* In your browser enter the text "http://localhost:3000/users" and http://localhost:3000/computers", to take the server down in your terminal hit the ctrl + c keys simultaneously

 For this project, I was required to create two resources, computers and users.
 The resource computers was created using the scaffold command provided by rails, whereas the users resource was created manually, using generate controller and generate model.
 Finally once these resources were created we than had to add the validate command inside the models files.